Skip to content

 0.5 / 1

 The company commits to applying the RSPO Remediation and Compensation Procedure where there has been land clearing without prior HCV assessment since November 2005, or without prior HCV-HCSA assessment since November 2018, through the RSPO Principles and Criteria 2018.
 However, a commitment covering restoration of all non-compliant deforestation/conversion was not found.
-Partial points have therefore been awarded on the basis of the company's RSPO-certified landbank (?75%) and a further commitment to be 100% certified within 5 years.
+Partial points have therefore been awarded on the basis of the company's RSPO-certified landbank (100%).
+The company also reports that it implements the RSPO Remediation and Compensation Procedures (RaCP) for all plantings without HCV assessments since November 2005.

 • P